KxSystems/docs/docs/wp/lightning-tickerplants/index.md

 -   route payments rapidly across the network.

 The paper will also discuss briefly how this setup can be extended to the case of multiple IoT devices exchanging data for payment.

+All tests were made using the following software versions.

 software | version
 --- | ---